Advanced Instrumentation Development Center (AIDC)

 About the AIDC

-The AIDC’s mission as a specialized hub of technical facilities is to facilitate cross-cutting ideation and innovation; and serve as a resource for engineering expertise, a physical space (or destination) for education and training programs, and a center for community-building efforts, connecting researchers and staff across campus.
-We work to enable novel and cross-cutting ideation and fabrication activities across a variety of initiatives, including those in quantum science, planetary solutions, and beyond.
+The AIDC is a specialized hub of technical capabilities to facilitate cross-cutting ideation and innovation.
+The goal is to be a resource for engineering expertise, a physical space (or destination) for education and training programs, and a center for community-building efforts, connecting researchers and staff across campus.
+We work to enable a variety of initiatives, including those in quantum science, planetary solutions, and beyond.
 Our mission stands at the nexus between hardware, computing, and data science.

 The Yale AIDC team will support research and teaching through instrument design and fabrication.